Matt Bellamy: Musicianship

 Bellamy has a tenor vocal range.
-Many Muse songs are recognisable by Bellamy's use of vibrato, falsetto, and melismatic phrasing, influenced by Jeff Buckley.
-As a guitarist, Bellamy often uses the arpeggiator and pitch-shift effects to create a more "electronic" sound, citing Jimi Hendrix and Tom Morello as influences.
-His guitar playing is also influenced by Latin and Spanish guitar music.
-Bellamy has stated that he "learnt some Spanish guitar music that opened up a world of different harmonies and making music and a different sort of passion," describing it as "very heavy music, but it hasn't got a distortion pedal".
+Many Muse songs are recognisable by Bellamy's use of vibrato, falsetto, and melismatic phrasing, influenced by the American songwriter Jeff Buckley.
+Bellamy said he did not believe his high-pitched singing would be suitable for rock music until he heard Buckley's 1994 album Grace.

+Bellamy's earliest guitar influences were Kurt Cobain and Jimi Hendrix; he admired their "element of chaos, an element of being slightly out of control".
+His playing is also influenced by Latin and Spanish guitar music, which "opened up a world of different harmonies and making music and a different sort of passion".
+He described Spanish guitar music as "very heavy music" that does not use a distortion pedal.

-As a pianist, Bellamy often uses arpeggios.
-Bellamy's compositions often suggest or quote late classical and romantic era composers such as Sergei Rachmaninov (in "Space Dementia" and "Butterflies and Hurricanes"), Camille Saint-Saëns (in "I Belong to You (Mon Coeur S'ouvre À Ta Voix)"), Johann Sebastian Bach (Prelude No. 1 in C in Sunburn intro) and Frédéric Chopin (in "United States of Eurasia").
+As a guitarist, Bellamy often uses the arpeggiator and pitch-shift effects to create a more "electronic" sound, citing Hendrix and Tom Morello as influences.
+Bellamy often uses a Fuzz Factory, a fuzz distortion effect.
+He has touch-controlled MIDI controllers built into guitars, which control Kaoss Pad effects processors; the Guardian described Bellamy "undoubtedly the Kaoss rock star".

 Since the early 2000s, Bellamy has worked with Manson Guitar Works, based in Devon, to create his electric guitars.
 They have released several "M-series" signature models.
 In 2019, Bellamy purchased a majority stake in Manson.
-In 2020, Bellamy purchased the Fender Telecaster used by Jeff Buckley for Buckley's only studio album, Grace (1994).
+In 2020, he purchased the Fender Telecaster used by Buckley for Grace.
 Bellamy used it to record a song with the Jaded Hearts Club, and said he planned to use it when next recording with Muse.
-Bellamy often uses a Fuzz Factory, a fuzz distortion effect.

 Lyrics

 Bellamy's lyrics incorporate political and dystopian themes.
-Books that have influenced lyrical themes in his songs include Nineteen Eighty-Four by George Orwell, Confessions of an Economic Hitman by John Perkins, Hyperspace by Michio Kaku, The 12th Planet by Zecharia Sitchin and Trance Formation of America by Cathy O'Brien.
+Books that have influenced his lyrics include Nineteen Eighty-Four by George Orwell, Confessions of an Economic Hitman by John Perkins, Hyperspace by Michio Kaku, The 12th Planet by Zecharia Sitchin and Trance Formation of America by Cathy O'Brien.

 Other work

 Bellamy co-wrote the end credits for the 2009 film The International.
 He wrote the song "Soaked", which appears on Adam Lambert's debut album, For Your Entertainment (2009).
-Bellamy appears as a playable character in the video game Guitar Hero 5, along with the song "Plug In Baby".
-He contributed to the second album by New Zealand artist Kimbra, The Golden Echo (2014).
+Bellamy appears as a playable character in the video game Guitar Hero 5, along with the Muse song "Plug In Baby".
+He contributed to the second album by the New Zealand artist Kimbra, The Golden Echo (2014).

 Bellamy composed his first solo release, "Pray", for For the Throne, a 2019 compilation album of music inspired by the TV series Game of Thrones.
-In May 2020, Bellamy released his second solo song, "Tomorrow's World", inspired by life under lockdown during the COVID-19 pandemic.
+In May 2020, Bellamy released his second solo composition, "Tomorrow's World", inspired by life under lockdown during the COVID-19 pandemic.
 In June, he released an acoustic version of the 1999 Muse song "Unintended".
-Bellamy released a compilation of his solo work, Cryosleep, on July 16, 2021 for Record Store Day.
+Bellamy released a compilation of his solo work, Cryosleep, on 16 July 2021 for Record Store Day.

+With the British composer Ilan Eshkeri, Bellamy wrote the score for a 2024 audiobook adaptation of the novel Nineteen Eighty-Four for Audible.
+The score was performed by a 60-piece orchestra at Abbey Road Studios.
+The Guardian said the score "brims with melodrama and menace".